 Many people think that once you file a tax return, there is no need to keep the records.
-Unfortunately, that perception is wrong under the tax laws.
+Unfortunately, that perception is wrong under the tax laws from the perception of a tax lawyer.

 The main reason to save tax records is to substantiate the information reported on the tax return to help in tax audit defense and the statute of limitations for most federal tax returns is three years under the current tax laws.
 This is extended to six years if you under- stated income by more than 25 percent.
 Finally, there is no time limit if the taxpayer does not file a return or files a fraudulent return in order to evade taxes.

-Under the tax laws, it is advisable to keep returns longer if there are items that affect future years.
+Under the tax laws, tax lawyers say it is advisable to keep returns longer if there are items that affect future years.
 Common items that might affect future years include: Net operating losses, capital losses, and charitable contributions.

 Tax receipts are another type of paperwork that you should hang onto.
 Remember that most audits occur within three years of the filing of the tax return.
 Keep receipts used to document expenses through the statute of limitations for that return.
 After the statute has expired, examine receipts to see if they fall into another area that would require you to save them for a longer period of time.
 You can discard receipts that will not affect future transactions.
 Retain closing papers from the sale or purchase of a home indefinitely after the sale since they may affect the taxes owed when you sell the home.
 When building a home or making improvements, keep careful records of all expenditures, including amounts paid to outside contractors.
 Keep these records indefinitely after the sale as well.